pitcher69/ZEUS6D/stonkyspace/README.md

 even if no one brings flowers.

 I burned my time for a sunrise I’ll never see.
 And the ego that began this fight
-will never taste applause or gratitude.
+will never have an audience,
+will never stand in the light of victory.

 ---